Andrea Stewart-Cousins

 Andrea Alice Stewart-Cousins (née Stewart; born September 2, 1950) is an American politician and educator from Yonkers, New York.
-A member of the Democratic Party, Stewart-Cousins has represented District 35 in the New York State Senate since 2007 and served as Majority Leader and Temporary President of that body since 2019.
-She has served twice as acting lieutenant governor of New York under Governor Kathy Hochul, for 16 days in 2021 and between April and May 2022.
-Stewart-Cousins is the first Black woman to serve as New York's lieutenant governor, although in an acting capacity.
-She is the first woman in New York State history to lead a conference in the New York State Legislature and the first female Senate Majority Leader in New York history.
+A member of the Democratic Party, Stewart-Cousins represents District 35 in the New York State Senate and serves as Senate Majority Leader and Temporary President of the Senate.

-Stewart-Cousins was first elected to the New York State Senate in 2006.
-She served as a Westchester County Legislator from 1996 to 2006.
+Stewart-Cousins served as a Westchester County legislator from 1996 to 2006.
+She was first elected to the New York State Senate in 2006.
 In 2012, she was chosen by her colleagues to lead the Senate Democratic Conference.
-After the Democratic Party won a Senate majority in the 2018 elections, Stewart-Cousins became majority leader in January 2019.
+After the Democratic Party won a Senate majority in the 2018 elections, Stewart-Cousins became Senate majority leader in January 2019.
+Under Governor Kathy Hochul, she served as acting lieutenant governor of New York for 16 days in 2021 and from April 12, 2022 to May 5, 2022.
+Stewart-Cousins is the first woman in New York State history to lead a conference in the New York State Legislature and the first Black woman to serve as New York's lieutenant governor.

-Early life and education
+Early life, family, and education

 Andrea Alice Stewart was born on September 2, 1950, in New York City.
 She is the daughter of Bob Stewart, a decorated World War II veteran and repairman, and Beryl Stewart, a stenographer and community activist.
 The Stewart family resided in public housing in Manhattan and the Bronx, and Andrea suffered from chronic asthma.

+Stewart became a single parent at the age of 19.
+She married Thomas Cousins in 1979.

+Stewart-Cousins earned her Bachelor of Science degree from Pace University in 1986 and earned her teaching credentials in business education from Lehman College.
+She received her Master of Public Administration degree from Pace University in May 2008 and is a member of Pi Alpha Alpha, the public administration honor society.

+Stewart-Cousins has three children and four grandchildren.
+Her husband, Thomas Cousins, died on November 26, 2007.

+Early career

-Stewart-Cousins spent twenty years in the private sector, including thirteen years in sales and marketing with New York Telephone.
-After New York Telephone was acquired through a merger with Bell Atlantic, she received a buyout and pursued a college degree while working for Gannett.
-She earned her Bachelor of Science Degree from Pace University in 1986 and later her teaching credentials in Business Education from Lehman College.
-She received her Masters of Public Administration from Pace University in May 2008 and is a member of Pi Alpha Alpha, the public administration honor society.
-She also pursued careers in teaching and briefly in journalism before entering public service.
+Stewart-Cousins spent twenty years working in the private sector, including thirteen years in sales and marketing with New York Telephone.
+After New York Telephone was acquired through a merger with NYNEX in 1984, she received a buyout and pursued a college degree while working for the Gannett newspaper, The Herald Statesman.
+She pursued careers in teaching and journalism before entering public service.

-Career
+Public service and political career

 Yonkers Director of Community Affairs

 Stewart-Cousins's public service career began in 1992 when she was appointed Director of Community Affairs for the City of Yonkers during Terence Zaleski's term as mayor.
 In that role, she created an internship program for the hearing-impaired and for children in working families.
 She also advocated for and contributed to the revitalization of the City of Yonkers and was a founder of the original "Art on Main Street".
 Stewart-Cousins was a co-creator of "River Fest", a widely attended multi-cultural citywide celebration on the Hudson River in Yonkers.